Universal life insurance (UL) is either the greatest solution to your financial needs, or it’s not.

 With UL policies, your choices are typically a cash value accumulation or a guaranteed universal life(GUL) policy.

-With either type, you can choose how beneficiaries receive the life insurance proceeds, whether it’s a lump sum or paid over time.
+With either type, you can choose how beneficiaries receive the life insurance proceeds, whether it’s a lump sum or paid out over time.

 The problems for consumers almost always occur with the cash value types of policies as we’ll explain later.